shib1111111/Grocery-Store-App/README.md

 python app.py
 ```
 Visit the provided local URL (usually http://localhost:5000) in your web browser to access the app.
-or directly go to deployed server url : https://shib1111111-moviemaven-app-ezbhuv.streamlit.app/
+or directly go to deployed server url : https://grocery-store-tk56.onrender.com/

 ## Contributing

-We welcome contributions to enhance MovieMaven.
+We welcome contributions to enhance Grocery Store app.
 Feel free to open issues or submit pull requests.

 ## License